jlpteaching/dinocpu/README.md

 ## Compiling into Verilog

-To compile your Chisel design into Verilog, you can run the `` main function and pass a parameter for which design you want to compile.
+To compile your Chisel design into Verilog, you can run the `elaborate` main function and pass a parameter for which design you want to compile.
 As an example:

 ```